Smengerl/mp3_doorbell/readme.md

 If you don't need this, just strip down the code to make it become a generic device to play MP3 files triggered by home assistant.

 Features
-- Doorbell usecase implemented without any HA interaction
+- Fully functional doorbell not requiring any interaction with home assistant (robustnes, latency)
+- Exposes doorbell to home assistant so you can use it to trigger automations
 - Configurable volume and doorbell sound via HA GUI
 - Test buttons and diagnosis signals provided to HA GUI
-- Full DF player API provided to HA for use in automations
+- DF player API provided to HA for even more flexible use in automations
+- As my DF player sometimes "hangs" and playback is never ended automatically blocking further calls, a watchdog is used which resets DF player 2min after the doorbell was triggered if it is still playing
+- Although the original DF player supports sleep mode and it could be used to save power in the doorbell usecase, I disabled this feature in code as I found waking up from sleep doesn't work reliably for most DF players sold these days.
+You can uncomment the corresponding lines in code if you want to try this out for your player

 You can find the YAML source code for home assistant in `./esphome_src/`
 - `./esphome_src/doorbell-sound.yaml` main file for ESP home configuration, contains the relevant source code, imports all following packages
 - `./esphome_src/shared_packages/debug_basics.yaml` Adds debug releated entities (optional), generic - not limited to use in this project